2018 Volvo XC60 D4

-So, how does the XC60 fare in D4 diesel guise?
+So, how does Volvo’s midsize SUV fare in D4 diesel guise?
 After a week behind the wheel, we have the answers.

-There’s no argument that the new XC60 is leaps and bounds ahead of the previous model, both inside and out.
-It’s unmistakably a Volvo from both the front view and rear view, and shares many of its styling cues with its bigger brother, the XC90.
+There’s no argument that the new Volvo XC60 is leaps and bounds ahead of the previous model, both inside and out.
+It gets plenty of the brand’s design cues from both the front view and rear view, and shares much of its design language with its bigger brother, the Volvo XC90.
 In fact, it shares so many, that it could be considered a shrunken XC90.

 It especially looks good with larger wheels, though that does nothing for passenger comfort; more on the ride later.